ClusterHQ/flocker/docs/index.rst

 	    </div>
 	</div>

+Alternatively, if you want to install Flocker without a specific cluster manager in mind, that is also possible:

+.. raw:: html

 	 <div class="pod-boxout pod-boxout--minor pod-boxout--orchestration">
 		<span><img src="_images/icon-question2x.png" aria-hidden="true" alt=""/>&nbsp;Install using something else</span>
         <a href="flocker-standalone/" class="button">Install</a>
     </div>

-Is your favourite cluster manager missing?
+Is your chosen cluster manager missing?
-Let us know with the form below!
+Please let us know with the form below!

 .. toctree::
    :maxdepth: 2